gsaponaro/robot-affordances/docs/README.md

 * Afonso Gonçalves, João Abrantes, Giovanni Saponaro, Lorenzo Jamone, Alexandre Bernardino. *Learning Intermediate Object Affordances: Towards the Development of a Tool Concept*.
 IEEE International Conference on Development and Learning and on Epigenetic Robotics (ICDL-EpiRob 2014).
 * Afonso Gonçalves, Giovanni Saponaro, Lorenzo Jamone, Alexandre Bernardino. *Learning Visual Affordances of Objects and Tools through Autonomous Robot Exploration*.
 IEEE International Conference on Autonomous Robot Systems and Competitions (ICARSC 2014).

-## Other publications which have used our framework
+## Other publications that use our framework

 * Atabak Dehban, Lorenzo Jamone, Adam R. Kampff, José Santos-Victor. *Denoising Auto-Encoders for Learning of Objects and Tools Affordances in Continuous Space*.
 IEEE International Conference on Robotics and Automation (ICRA 2016).